Internal Medicine Clinic

 • With the 4+1 block schedule, each resident will have the opportunity to spend a week in the clinic every 5th week.
 It is during the IM Clinic week that the resident PCP will see his or her own patients for follow up visits, in addition to acute visits and cross coverage for other residents.

-• Receive training in Primary Care under the direction of experienced clinician educators and a multidisciplinary support staff of exceptional and dedicated nurses, medical assistants, pharmacists and a pharmacist assistant who oversee a large program of patient assistance, a social worker, transportation leader, and administrative staff.
+• Receive training in Primary Care under the direction of experienced clinician educators and a multidisciplinary support staff of exceptional and dedicated nurses, medical assistants, pharmacists and a pharmacy technician who oversee a large program of patient assistance, a social worker, transportation leader, and administrative staff.

 • Cultivate a team approach to individualized patient care.
 Each resident has a panel of patients with diverse backgrounds that he/she will acquire, build upon, follow throughout the three years of residency with the expectation of comprehensive, holistic, high value care with attention to overall health and wellness.